CONTENT WARNING: This post mentions self-harm and suicide.

 Maybe I’m being picky, but I don’t want to settle.
 My life is at stake.

 I know that therapy is supposed to make you better.
 But when I put a lot of emphasis on the negatives of my life, I start to feel more negative.
 My life starts to unravel at the seams.

 The last time I went to therapy, I saw my mental health greatly deteriorate.
 It was the first time I ever went to therapy, and I wasn’t expecting it at all.
 I started to pick back up with self-harm.
 I started to envision my death nearly every minute of every day.

 I’m scared to go down that road again, because I already feel like I’m in a pretty bad place.
 I’m afraid for how much worse I can feel.
 I already feel like I could snap at any second.
 I don’t think I’m ready for that yet.

 Please don’t let any of my reasons prevent you from going to therapy.
-Therapy is super beneficial, and you are worth it!
+Getting helps is super beneficial, and you are worth it!